fra82/comorbidity4j/rtdoc/InputFileFormat.md

 ![Comorbidity4j](/img/logo.png)
 <h1>Patient input file format</h1>

 Comorbidity4j takes as input a datasets of patient data distributed across the following four **Patient input data files** describing respectively (I) patients, (II) visits, (III) diagnoses (diseases) and (IV) optionally providing extended free text descriptions of diagnoses (diseases).
-It is possible to <a href="https://github.com/fra82/comorbidity4j/raw/master/example/input/comorbidity4j_example_dataset.tar.gz" target="_blank">download an example dataset</a> to inspect the input tabular files that Comorbidity4web expects as input to execute a comorbidity analysis and try the tool.
+This page describes the format of the input dataset that Comorbidity4j expects.
+It is possible to <a href="https://github.com/fra82/comorbidity4j/raw/master/example/input/comorbidity4j_example_dataset.tar.gz" target="_blank">download an example dataset</a> to inspect the input tabular files that Comorbidity4j expects as input to execute a comorbidity analysis as well as to experience with the tool.

-**Input data are interactively uploaded to Comorbidity4j by means of your Web browser, thus allowing to interactively specify their format (column separator, date format, semantics of columns, etc.) and validate their contents.**
+**Input data are uploaded to Comorbidity4j by means of your Web browser: an interactive Web interface will drive you in specifying file format (column separator, date format, semantics of columns, etc.) and validating their contents.**

 + All these files should be provided as **spreadsheets encoded in UTF-8, with columns separated by TAB, comma or vertical bar**.
 + The four spreadsheet input files can include any number of columns, provided that the set of columns defined as mandatory in this documentation is present.